 Los Angeles studio-production ground transport is a procurement category that sits adjacent to, but is structurally distinct from, the city’s corporate chauffeur market.
 The corporate book runs on weekday-peak airport freight and Westside meeting cadence.
 The production book runs on call sheets, basecamp geography, set-side hold time, and shoot-week shift length — operational variables that the corporate-procurement layer of the chauffeur industry does not natively price against.
 The result is two parallel operator economies in the same metro, served partly by the same fleets but managed through entirely different dispatch desks.

-This index profiles nine operators ranked by their structural position in the studio-production ground market across the Burbank–Hollywood–Culver City corridor in 2026.
+This index profiles eight operators ranked by their structural position in the studio-production ground market across the Burbank–Hollywood–Culver City corridor in 2026.
 The ranking is not a consumer-grade “best of” list.
-It is a landscape analyst’s read of dispatch capacity, account posture, talent-versus-crew specialization, and structural fit to the production calendar — the way studio transportation coordinators, unit production managers, and talent-side coordinators actually procure the work.
+It is a landscape analyst’s read of dispatch capacity, account posture, talent-versus-crew specialization, cost transparency, and structural fit to the production calendar — the way studio transportation coordinators, unit production managers, and talent-side coordinators actually procure the work.

 Why studio-production ground is a separate procurement category